-10. Training
+10 Training

-Planning is a complex area, but one that generates a great deal of interest amongst local residents and is at the heart of much of the activity of the Council.
+10.1 Planning is a complex area, but one that generates a great deal of interest amongst local residents and is at the heart of much of the activity of the Council.
 Great care needs to be taken over procedural matters and to ensure that consideration of applications takes place in a clear and open manner and that decisions are based on sound planning principles.
 For these reasons, it is mandatory for all elected members of Wiltshire Council to have training in planning matters prior to sitting on a planning committee.
 All elected members will be able to attend this training and it will be arranged immediately after each election.
 For those elected at by-elections, similar training will be made available.

-11. The Order of Events at Committee Meetings
+11 The Order of Events at Committee Meetings

-The applications will be determined in the order in which they appear in the agenda unless the Chairman has valid reasons for changing the order.
+- 11.1 The applications will be determined in the order in which they appear in the agenda unless the Chairman has valid reasons for changing the order.
 Officer will try and ensure that applications which are likely to attract large numbers of the public appear early in the agendas.
-If the order is changed, this will be announced at the start of each meeting.
-The usual procedure will be:

-- a) The planning officer will introduce each item and set out any representations, amended plans or material considerations which have been received or come to light in the period between the publication of the agenda and the committee meeting. - b) Members of the public who wish to make representations opposing the application will then be invited to do so. - c) Members of the public/applicant/agent (in this order) who wish to make representations in support the application will then be invited to do so. - d) Consultees who wish to make representations will be invited to do so. - e) The Town or Parish Council, if present, will then be invited to make representations. - f) The planning officer will then have an opportunity to respond to comments or provide clarification of any points raised. - g) The Chairman will then normally ask if anyone is prepared to move the officer recommendation, or table an alternative or move that the application be discussed.
+If the order is changed, this will be announced at the start of each meeting. - a) The planning officer will introduce each item and set out any representations, amended plans or material considerations which have been received or come to light in the period between the publication of the agenda and the committee meeting. - b) Members of the public who wish to make representations opposing the application will then be invited to do so. - c) Members of the public/applicant/agent (in this order) who wish to make representations in support the application will then be invited to do so. - d) Consultees who wish to make representations will be invited to do so. - e) The Town or Parish Council, if present, will then be invited to make representations. - f) Division Members in attendance who are not members of the committee will then be invited to make representations on applications in their division. - g) The planning officer will then have an opportunity to respond to comments or provide clarification of any points raised. - h) The Chairman will then normally ask if anyone is prepared to move the officer recommendation, or table an alternative.
 Once a motion has been seconded it will be open to the members to discuss the application.
-It will be usual practice to invite the relevant division Member or failing that a local Member to speak first on each application, following which other members of the committee will be asked for their contributions. - h) If necessary the Chairman will then again ask if anyone is prepared to move the officer recommendation, or table an alternative.
+It will be usual practice to invite a local Member who is on the committee, and in who's division the application falls to speak first on each application, following which other members of the committee will be asked for their contributions.